konstructs/konstructs.github.io/play.md

 "tool sack", you can press either <code>E</code> or the
 <code>middle mouse button</code> to open the tool sack.
 More
-information on how to use the "crafting sack" and some of the items that can be crafted, can e found [here](http://www.konstructs.org/documentation/crafting/).
+information on how to use the "crafting sack" and some of the items that can be crafted, can be found [here](http://www.konstructs.org/documentation/crafting/).

 ## Having fun